mercurius-js/mercurius/README.md

   executed before being jit'ed.
 * `routes`: boolean.
 Serves the Default: `true`.
 A graphql endpoint is exposed at `/graphql`.
 * `prefix`: String.
-Change the route prefix of graphql endpoint if enabled.
+Change the route prefix of the graphql endpoint if enabled.

 ### HTTP endpoints